5 Ways to Fix Low Hot Water Pressure

 If it is the faucet, the problem will be localized to one or a few different faucets that will have build up.
 This is often the case if you have hard water and haven’t used a water softener.

-The good news is that having hot water with no pressure on a single or few sinks means that it’s the faucet and likely not the lines themselves.
-Clean the limescale and other debris out of the faucet head and see if your hot water pressure increases.
+The good news is that having hot water with no pressure on a single or few sinks means that it’s a clogged faucet and likely not the lines themselves.
+Clean the limescale, mineral deposits, and other debris out of the faucet head and see if your hot water pressure increases.

 If it’s not that, it could be a leak in a plumbing line.
 Inspect under the sink to see if there are any leaks.